 One example of a vanity metric is Email Open Rate.
 While the open rate feels like something good, by itself it means very little.
 Without additional information like responses rates or click rates, the open rate is merely vanity.
 If you have to ask additional questions about your data then you are not tracking a real KPI.
 A better example of a KPI would be email positive response rate.

-Metrics are important, but if you do not follow the path through to KPIs you will never reach the answer to your ultimate question which is return on investment (ROI).
+Metrics are important, but if you do not follow the path through to KPIs you will never reach the answer to your ultimate question which is economic impact.